edgedelta/docs/docs/configuration/workflows.md

 ***

-### Access the visual editor for a new configuration
+### Option 1: Access the visual editor for a new configuration

 > **Note**
 >